Harshdeep Kaur: Television

 She sang the title song of TV series Bani – Ishq Da Kalma in 2013.
 Kaur is the only singer who has appeared on all four seasons of Coke Studio (India) from 2011 to 2015.

-Harshdeep Kaur became a "Coach" on StarPlus singing reality show The Voice India.
+Harshdeep Kaur became a "Judge" on StarPlus singing reality show The Voice India.
 She was joined by Adnan Sami, Kanika Kapoor and Armaan Malik as the other coaches and by "Super Guru" A. R. Rahman.

 Personal life

 Kaur married her childhood friend Mankeet Singh in a traditional Sikh wedding ceremony on 20 March 2015 in Mumbai.
 The couple's first child, Hunar Singh was born on 2 March 2021.